Semantic layers are finally getting opinionated enough to be useful

 A semantic layer isn't new; it's the "business translation" that turns raw data into actionable insights for real decisions.
 It is now necessary for AI, as it's a relatively new technology.

-AtScale, Stardog, Databricks Unity Catalog Metrics, and other semantic layers fix this by defining metrics once and making them usable in SQL, DAX, MDX, Python, and even AI agents.
+AtScale, Stardog, Databricks Unity Catalog Metrics, and other semantic layers fix this issue by defining metrics once and making them usable in SQL, DAX, MDX, Python, and even AI agents.

 Your dashboards and model training data should both use the same "revenue" metric.